xyzz/xyztkl-r1/README.md

 - weight-inside: you need two of these, it is already noted in the tech drawing
 - weight-outside
 - cf-accent: while provided .STEP is 2mm thick, recommend reducing to ~1.8mm so that it looks nicer around the SS accent; countersunk screw holes
 - dboard - this uses a custom daughterboard.
-See notes about JST cable before
+See notes about JST cable before; should be 1mm thick
-- pcb - the included PCB is using STM32F103 (or a compatible clone), you will need an ST-LINK to program the included bootloader; recommend matching the color to the color of the bottom piece if possible
+- pcb - the included PCB is using STM32F103 (or a compatible clone), you will need an ST-LINK to program the included bootloader; recommend matching the color to the color of the bottom piece if possible; should be 1.6mm thick
 - jst cable: 100mm, reverse orientation (pins 1-4 on one side map to 4-1 on the other) - note that this is the opposite of what ai03 unified daughterboard uses, if you use a wrong cable you risk killing the pcb